nwthomas/gitops/README.md

 - Metal LB: An on-prem native software load balancer
 - Monitoring: Prometheus Operator with Grafana using storage PVC through Longhorn
 - n8n: Workflow automation platform with persistent storage
-- Ollama: Runtime for AI models on a GPU node
+- vLLM: Runtime for AI models on a GPU node
 - Dashboard UI for:
   - Argo CD: For controlling deployments and rollbacks
   - Grafana: For building dashboards against Prometheus data
   - Longhorn: For controlling the distributed block storage setup
   - n8n: For creating and managing automated workflows
   - Prometheus: For querying against raw data from pods/nodes/deployment resources

 ## 🧱 Project Management